rowangithub/DOrder/README.md

 4. The data structure program benchmarks, for DOrder implementation, are included in ./tests/reachability/ directory.

-		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml
+		To try an example, run ./msolve.py -reachability -no_hoflag ./tests/reachability/reverselist.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or
+						 	   ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml